baychub/cb-gsg/getting-started.md

 ------------------------------------------
 ```

 3. Sensors are referred to be their ID and antenna port (e.g., RSP150944-1).
-To assign a human-readable name as an alias, enter `sensor set.alias`.
+To assign a human-readable name as an alias for the first antenna of a sensor, find the sensor's ID from the web admin Dashboard page and enter this command:

+ `sensor set.alias <sensorID> PORT_0`.
 ```
 #-- view inventory information
 rfid-gw> inventory summary